-- A. Services must be for the treatment of orofacial anomalies resulting from birth defects or syndromes. - B. Orthodontic services must be prescribed by an interdisciplinary team as part of a comprehensive individualized treatment plan to ensure that care is provided in a coordinated and consistent manner with the proper sequencing of evaluations and treatments within the framework of the patient's overall developmental and medical needs.
-The interdisciplinary team must complete an external evaluation and demonstrate compliance with the standards for team care as established by the American Cleft Palate-Craniofacial Association (ACPA) and the Cleft Palate Foundation (CPF). - C. Orthodontic services must meet criteria of medical necessity. - Medical necessity decisions will be made by UHA after the member is reviewed for appropriateness for services by the craniofacial review board at Kapiolani Medical Center for Women and Children (KMCWC). - 2.
-Orthodontic services are generally felt to be medically necessary when services are provided to improve a functional impairment in at least one of the following areas: chewing; swallowing; speech; or respiration. - Orthodontic services performed exclusively to alter or reshape normal structures of the body in order to improve appearance are considered cosmetic and do not meet the criteria for medical necessity.
+- A. Services must be for the treatment of orofacial anomalies resulting from birth defects or syndromes, examples include: - 1.
+Clef lip; - 2.
+Cleft palate; - 3.
+Cleft palate with alveolar ridge involvement; or - 4.
+Other orofacial defect resulting from a birth defect or a birth defect syndrome if a physical functional impairment exists. - B. Orthodontic services must be prescribed by an interdisciplinary team as part of a comprehensive individualized treatment plan to ensure that care is provided in a coordinated and consistent manner with the proper sequencing of evaluations and treatments within the framework of the patient's overall developmental and medical needs.
+The interdisciplinary team must complete an external evaluation and demonstrate compliance with the standards for team care as established by the American Cleft Palate-Craniofacial Association (ACPA) and the Cleft Palate Foundation (CPF). - Orthodontic services must meet criteria of medical necessity. - 1.
+Medical necessity decisions will be made by UHA after the member is reviewed for appropriateness for services by the craniofacial review board at Kapiolani Medical Center for Women and Children (KMCWC). - 2.
+Orthodontic services are generally felt to be medically necessary when services are provided to improve a functional impairment in at least one of the following areas: chewing; swallowing;

-4. Orthodontic services performed exclusively to correct developmental maxillofacial conditions that result in overbite, crossbite, underbite, malocclusion or similar developmental irregularities of the teeth or temporomandibular joint disorder do not meet the criteria for medical necessity under this policy.
+- speech; or respiration. - Orthodontic services performed exclusively to alter or reshape normal structures of the body in order to improve appearance are considered cosmetic and do not meet the criteria for medical necessity. - 4.
+Orthodontic services performed exclusively to correct developmental maxillofacial conditions that result in overbite, crossbite, underbite, malocclusion or similar developmental irregularities of the teeth or temporomandibular joint disorder do not meet the criteria for medical necessity under this policy.